AlxV07/CalculatorProject/README.md

 ### ===Parser===
 Located: "calculator_project/calculator/src/parser/Parser.java

-Status: Work In Progress
+Status: Completed

 The parser is the part of the program that calculates the equation.
-Once the lexer hs finished its read(String line) method, it will give a List<Token> to the parser to calculate.
-The parser converts all the Tokens into their corresponding AstNodes and then calculates the result.
+Once the lexer has finished its read(String line) method, it will return a List<Token> for the parser to calculate.
+The parser converts all the List into a tree of the Tokens' corresponding AstNodes and then evaluates the result.
-#### Variables:
-- Work in progress; none so far.

 #### Methods:
-- **public AstNode parse(List<Token> tokens)**
+- **public AstNode parse(List\<Token\> tokens)**

-  Currently does nothing, concept described below (See AstNode Tree Concept).
+  Parses a List of Tokens using recursive procedures, building a virtual tree of AstNodes.
+Returns the top-level AstNode who's eval() method would start a chain of calculations.

 ### ===AstNodes===
-Located: "calculator_project/calculator/src/parser
+Located: "calculator_project/calculator/src/parser/Nodes

-Status: Work In Progress
+Status: Completed

   #### Implementations:
 - **NumberNode**